minvws/nl-covid19-notification-app-coordination/architecture/Solution Architecture.md

 * [https://developer.android.com/training/safetynet/attestation](https://developer.android.com/training/safetynet/attestation)

-TODO: These checks are controversial.
+We have decided not to apply these platform specific checks.
 First, it relies on a server API at Apple and Google, which can be down and could be a privacy risk.

 The Android Developer blog states: